- Utah’s Definition of Defamation

 - The claim seeks to treat the defendant as a publisher or speaker of that information.

 Just as telephone and cable providers aren’t liable for the innapropriate and illegal acts that are coordinated and take place across their lines, user-generated content platforms and providers are not liable for the content produced by its users.

 However, there are limitations to the CDA.

 Limitations to the CDA

-Operators that are responsible for the creation and/or development of the content at issue are not immune from claims against it.
-47 USC §230(f)(3).
+Operators that are responsible for the creation and/or development of the content at issue are not immune from claims against it under Section 230 of the Communications Decency Act.
 Service providers “must be more than a neutral conduit for the content” to be held responsible.
 More specifically, a party will be liable when they are considered “more than neutral” as to the “offensiveness of the content” (as would be the case of a typical Internet bulletin board).
 FTC v.
 Accusearch, Inc., 570 F.3d 1199 (10th Cir.2009).

 Once an operator or provider departs from a neutral stance, they have intertwined themselves into the actual creation of material.
 For instance, websites that heavily edit content will be considered publishers of the actual content and will not typically receive immunity under the CDA.

 Further, a service provider will not be considered neutral if it “specifically encourages evelopment of what is offensive about the content.”
 Id.